 - 6.4 If any clause in this agreement is found to be unenforceable, such clause shall be separated from this agreement, such separation shall not affect the enforceability of the balance of this agreement.
 (This Agreement will be read as if the unenforceable clause never formed part of this document)

 - 6.5 For the purpose of service of any legal documents or notices in terms of this agreement the parties choose the address on the face of this agreement for delivery or service of any legal documents or notices in terms hereof.

-- 6.6 If a party is in breach of this agreement, the innocent party will have the right to recover all legal costs and disbursements on an attorney and-client scale.
-(The scale of recovery of legal fees and disbursements prescribed by legislation.)
+- 6.6 If a party is in breach of this agreement, the innocent party will have the right to recover all legal costs and disbursements on an attorney and client scale.
+(The recovery of all legal costs as determined by a court of competent jurisdiction.)